yasirusama61/Battery-Temperature-Prediction/README.md

 By implementing this model in battery management systems, manufacturers and operators can achieve better control over battery temperature, improving both safety and operational efficiency.

+## Model Limitations and Future Improvements

+While the model demonstrates strong predictive accuracy, there are a few limitations to consider:

+- **Sensitivity to Seasonal Changes**: The model may perform differently under varying seasonal conditions.
+Testing with seasonal-specific data or introducing season as a feature could improve robustness.
+- **Limited Data Diversity**: This model was trained on data from a single battery type.
+Future work could involve training on diverse datasets to enhance generalization across different battery chemistries and sizes.
+- **Potential for Advanced Architectures**: The use of Transformer models or hybrid architectures could capture even more complex relationships in time-series data, potentially improving accuracy and generalization.

+Future improvements in these areas could further enhance the model’s applicability and performance in dynamic battery systems.

 ## References